nullvariable/documentation/source/_docs/continuous-integration.md

 ## Terminus Command-Line Interface

-[Terminus](/docs/terminus/) is a Drush-based command-line interface (CLI) in the Pantheon core API.
+[Terminus](/docs/terminus/) is a Symfony/Console-based command-line interface (CLI) in the Pantheon core API.
 Most operations available through the Pantheon Dashboard can be performed with Terminus, including:

 - Site creation
 - [Multidev environment](/docs/multidev) creation and removal